uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

         *  ``cat input.inp`` (should be identical to test.inp since no looping was used)

-            *  Note that you can use other viewing commands, not just .cat., but be careful not to edit any of these files.
+            *  Note that you can use other viewing commands, not just ``cat``, but be careful not to edit any of these files.

         *  ``cat archive_input_options.txt`` (should show Al instead of element X1)
     *  To see information about the ingredient relationships MAST detected from the recipe template: